 To preserve meat or fish, you'd want to use a solution of about 10 percent salinity.
 But we're not preserving here, we're just brining for flavor.
-Our recipe produces a 4 percent brine, using around 60 grams of Kosher salt and six cups of liquid.
-You could weight the salt, since different brands of Kosher salt have different densities, but 1/4 cup is is right in the ballpark.
+Our recipe produces a 4 percent brine, using around 60 grams of kosher salt and six cups of liquid.
+You could weigh the salt since different brands of kosher salt have different densities, but 1/4 cup is right in the ballpark.

 Once upon a time, chefs would test the density of their brining liquid by peeling a potato and dropping it in.
 If it sank to the bottom, it needed more salt.
 If it floated to the top, it needed more water.
 The brine was deemed to be just right when the potato hovered in the middle of the pot.